davewalker5/TelloCommander/README.md

 ### Selecting a Connection Type

-Once you have delected the API version, you are prompted to enter the required connection type:
+Once you have selected the API version, you are prompted to enter the required connection type:

 ```shell
 Connection: